grapple-insights/youtube_performance/README.md

 dim_date.sql: Calendar dates.

+dim_match.sql: Unique matches at the event.

 3. Fact Layer (models/facts/)
 Purpose: Contains event-level records for attendance, referencing dimension tables via surrogate keys and storing business measures.

 Example:

 fact_pro_wrestling_events.sql: Stores each wrestling event, with links to all dimensions.

+fact_pro_wrestling_matches.sql: Stores each wrestling match, with links to all dimensions.

 4. Reporting Layer (models/reporting/)
 Purpose: Joins fact and dimension tables into a single, denormalized table for efficient BI reporting and dashboarding.